Vinothak/chatAppNodeApi/README.md

 # chatAppNodeApi
 This is my backend which will be serving my front end chat application.

-you download the zip file, extract it and execute the below command
+Download the zip file, extract it and execute the below command

 node server.js